eszterkaloz/from-python-to-java-microservices-oldschool-1/README.md

 # Video Search Service

-## Goal

-Our goal was to create a service which can find embed codes based on product names, so that these codes can be easily embedded to a webshop, where customers can watch product review without ever leaving the site.

 ## Summary

 This service searches for videos on multiple video sharing sites (currently YouTube and Vimeo), picks one for the categories 'review' and 'unboxing' and returns their embed codes in JSON.

+## Goal

+Our goal was to create a service which can find embed codes based on product names, so that these codes can be easily embedded to a webshop, where customers can watch product reviews without ever leaving the site.

 ## Usage